erickakoyama/wp-unit-test/readme.md

 ### Environment Requirements

-To follow along locally with this workshop on your machine, you will need at least:
+To follow along locally with this workshop on your machine, you will need:

-* PHP 5.6
+* PHP >= 5.6
 * Composer PHP package manager
 * XDebug installed and enabled ( optionally for code coverage reports )